robert17/iotf-rtd/docs/getting_started/register/index.rst

 Register
 ========

-Registering for an account on IoTF and connecting your first device is simple and will take less than 10 minutes to complete.
+Registering for an account on the Watson IoT platform and connecting your first device is simple and will take less than 10 minutes to complete.

 Create a Bluemix Account